vjee/vite-plugin-remix-routes/README.md

 A function that receives a `Route` to determine if the route's component should be imported synchronously or asynchronously.

 ### is404Route

+> NOTE: This option only works if `dataRouterCompatible` is set to `false`.
+You should use an `ErrorBoundary` component instead.

 - **Optional**
 - **Type**: `(route: Route) => boolean`